aralroca/aralroca.com/posts/first-steps-in-webgl.md

 }
 ```

-The syntax is very similar to the previous one, but the vect4 we return here refers to the color of each pixel.
-Since we want the fill color of the triangle to `rgba(179, 229, 252, 1)`, we will translate it by dividing each rgb number by 255.
+The syntax is very similar to the previous one, although the `vect4` we return here refers to the color of each pixel.
+Since we want to fill the triangle with `rgba(179, 229, 252, 1)`, we'll translate it by dividing each RGB number by 255.

 ## Create program from shaders